7 Ways To Save Money When You Die

 This may be the least expensive way to go.
 It costs nothing and the donation will help educate a new generation of doctors and researchers.
 Who knows?
 Maybe they’ll even find a cure for what caused the death.
 Federal law prohibits buying dead bodies, but every large university-affiliated medical school will greatly appreciate your donation.

-The facility to which you donate your body will handle filing the death certificate and transporting the body from the place of death.
+The facility to which you donate your body will handle filing the death certificate, and most will transport the body from the place of death.
 It will also cremate your remains when their work with you is done, and in some but not all cases, return your ashes to the family.
 Some bodies are used to study multiple diseases and are kept for years.
 A few research facilities even mark the one-year anniversary of your death by planting a tree in your name.

 Not only does donating your body to science not cost anything, but making a donation like this also can save future lives.
 (Very few of the major world religions prohibit body donation to science.)